 The two Canadians joined American investigative journalist Ethan Gutmann (also a Nobel Peace Prize nominee) in 2016 to release another report: Bloody Harvest/The Slaughter: An Update.

-In this report, they estimated 60,000 to 100,000 transplants are performed each year in China and state the main target for organ harvesting is Chinese who practice Falun Gong.
+In this report, they estimated that 60,000 to 100,000 transplants are performed each year in China and stated the main target for organ harvesting is the Chinese who practice Falun Gong.
 To a lesser extent, Uyghurs, Tibetans, and select House Christians have also been killed in order to obtain organs for transplants, the report said.

 More recently it’s feared that Uyghurs and other Turkic Muslims have increasingly become targeted for organ harvesting with more than a million of them being held in camps in China’s far-west Xinjiang region since 2017.

 Last month, it was announced that three American lawmakers were introducing a bill aimed at stopping state-sanctioned forced organ harvesting from prisoners of conscience in China.

 Watch this recent episode of China Uncensored on forced organ harvesting in China, which features Matas.